Khalilullah-Nohri/Devops_work/Khalil_Repos/Sprint6-Khalil/Day-1/README.md

     a) Make an AWS app that generates an alarm if arg1 > 10.
     b) When the alarm is raised, sends an email to a dummy account.

-So For this , I create and `Lambda RestApi` and `POST` httpMethod along with this, also create a `lambda Function` in main Stack File, further, create another .py lambda file , in which a user define POST function is created and inside that `put_metric_data` function has also been called to put metrics on CLoud watch.
+So For this , I create a `Lambda RestApi` and `POST` httpMethod along with this, also create a `lambda Function` in main Stack File, further, create another .py lambda file , in which a user define POST function is created and inside that `put_metric_data` function has also been called to put metrics on CLoud watch.
 SNS Topic also being used in stack to notify the user.